JoyZadan/html-css-portfolio-project/README.md

 ## Testing

 At every stage of the development, testings were carried out to check for potential issues with the code, responsiveness, design and accessibility.
-I used the developer tools from Chrome, Safari and Microsoft Edge and Firefox.
+The developer tools from Chrome, Safari and Microsoft Edge and Firefox were used for testings.

 ### Bugs and Corrections
-1. Problems with the navbar and the AR iframe overlapping and discovered that using CSS float property on the nav container with an iframe right below it was causinf the issue.
+1. Problems with the navbar and the AR iframe overlapping and discovered that using CSS float property on the nav container with an iframe right below it was causing the issue.
 The solution was to rewrite the code for the entire header area.
 This solution includes snippets of JavaScript code from FlorinPop (see Credits section for the screenshot of the borrowed code snippet).
 2. On one of my calls with my mentor, he raised the issues from the Nu Html Checker results such as:
     * button must not appear as descendant of the a element (these errors were on all the buttons on all pages except on the subscribe form)
     * errors from the YouTube videos iframe
-    * indent errors and unclosed elements (navlinks error: no li element in scope but a li end tag seen) To fix the above, I removed the button tags from the a elements and applied CSS styling to the latter so the links look like buttons.
+    * indent errors and unclosed elements (navlinks error: no li element in scope but a li end tag seen)

+   To fix the above, I removed the button tags from the a elements and applied CSS styling to the latter so the links look like buttons.
 I also fixed the YouTube videos iframe issues by deleting the frameborder and alt text properties.
 The indent errors and unclosed elements were also fixed by indenting the code uniformly and also removed the extra li closing tag.
 3. On Firefox browser, the Book a Demo link on the navigation was not aligning with the rest of the navlinks.
 This was fixed by shortening the call to action from book a demo to Get Demo.
 4. on Firefox, some of the text on homepage were misaligned.
 The text misalignment issues were fixed by replacing pixels with rem.
 I found this solution from watching Kevin Powell's YouTube video CSS tutorials.
 Please see the Credits section.